-One source said that the Australian Secret Intelligence Service (ASIS) could be sometimes involved, as Howard government legislation allowed our foreign spy service to carry weapons, allegedly only in self-defence
+One source said that the Australian Secret Intelligence Service (ASIS) could be sometimes involved, as Howard government legislation allowed our foreign spy service to carry weapons, allegedly only in self-defence.

 Crikey has spoken to several national security journalists in Australia and overseas and discovered that very few concrete details of the program are available.

 The recent cover story in The Monthly by Sally Neighbour on the intelligence services in Australia barely mentioned the role of Australia’s overseas intelligence services.
-Although she documented the excessive secrecy (compared to the US) of intelligence and counter-terror operations, missions involving illegality -- kidnapping, assassination, rendition, etc -- weren’t touched on extensively.
+Although she documented the excessive secrecy (compared to the US) of intelligence and counter-terror operations, missions involving illegality — kidnapping, assassination, rendition, etc — weren’t touched on extensively.

 Crikey asked the Australian Strategic Policy Institute’s Mark Thomson about these top-secret Australian jobs and he said he had never heard of them.
 If it was happening, he stated, it was a “bad idea” because he wondered which local and international laws covered the tasks.
 Furthermore, possible breaches of the Geneva Convention concerned him.
 “There would be serious questions over accountability,” Thomson stressed.

 Alliance Base was first named publicly by Dana Priest in The Washington Post in 2005 and revealed the establishment in 2002 of a Western counter-terrorist intelligence centre (CTIC) in Paris.
 It is headed by a French general and largely funded by CIA’s counter-terrorist centre.
 It hosts and trains officers from France, Germany, Canada, Australia, Britain and the US and “analyses the transnational movement of terrorist suspects and develops operations to catch or spy on them”.

 Alliance Base was chosen as a name because al-Qaeda means “the base” in Arabic.

+Ben Saul, co-director at Sydney Centre for International Law at The University of Sydney, also hadn’t heard of Alliance Base but told Crikey that there were some serious legal questions over the missions.
 The actual role of the Australian government determines its responsibility before the law.
 For example, Saul told me, if the individual being targeted was part of a terrorist group and this intelligence was accurate, killing them could be justified.